ilmihur/depthscanner/README.md

 # Depthscanner
-Imports 3D points from an Intel Realsense Depth Camera into Rhino Grasshopper.
+Imports a Docofossor terrain map from an Intel Realsense Depth Camera using Rhino Grasshopper.

 > [!WARNING]
 > This code is not maintained anymore.